SELECTED PROJECTS

 Native Land

-Native Land Digital is a registered Canadian not-for-profit organization mapping Indigenous territories, culture and history.
-Indigenext was instrumental in supporting the early phases of the projects growth and transition successfully to Indigenous governance from ally led goodwill.
+Native Land Digital is a registered Canadian not-for-profit organization which has profoundly shifted the settler and traditional/google/colonial maps-based lens of mapping Indigenous territories, culture and history.
+INDIGENEXT was instrumental in supporting the early phases of the projects growth and transition successfully to Indigenous governance from ally led goodwill.
 A majority-Indigenous Board of Directors, representing people who have close ties to land bases, communities, and deep knowledge about Indigenous ways of being and knowing and an Advisory Council, consisting of a variety of specialists in mapmaking, GIS, relations with Indigenous communities, and more.
 Together, these two forces help to face and deal with many of complex issues that mapping Indigenous territories involves, such as:

 • Who belongs on a map of Indigenous territories?
 What defines “being Indigenous”, especially across time and space?